(1) Economic Conditions in Countries, Regions and Industries

 (14) Litigation Risks

-The NSK Group is in the manufacturing industry, and most past and current litigation is related to product transactions.
+Additionally, the NSK Group is in the manufacturing industry, and could face litigation related to product transactions.
 NSK particularly faces the risk of lawsuits for product liability.

 The NSK Group has product liability insurance that covers alleged claims in litigation for product liability.
 This insurance will apply in some cases, but it does not provide unlimited and unconditional coverage for claims against the NSK Group for product liability.